EricMontague/Datastructures-and-Algorithms/README.md

 # Datastructures-and-Algorithms
-A repo containing my implementations of basic data structures and algorirgms
+A repo containing my implementations of basic data structures and algorithms